pnp/syntex-samples/README.md

-# Microsoft SharePoint Syntex Samples
+# Microsoft Syntex Samples

-This repository contains community samples that demonstrate different usage patterns of Document Understanding models in Microsoft SharePoint Syntex.
+This repository contains community samples that demonstrate different usage patterns of Document Understanding models in Microsoft Syntex.

 > We do welcome community contributions (e.g. Syntex Document Understanding models) to the samples folder in this repository.
 Note that if you use contribute a model, please make sure that the training data submitted with your model can be publicly shared.